Navid-Rahman/Meals-App-Flutter/README.md

 ## State Management
 The app uses Riverpod for state management, with the following providers:

-- favouriteMealsProvider: Manages the list of user-favourite meals.
+- **favouriteMealsProvider**: Manages the list of user-favourite meals.
-- filtersProvider: Manages the selected meal filters.
+- **filtersProvider**: Manages the selected meal filters.
-- mealsProvider: Provides the list of meals available in the app.
+- **mealsProvider**: Provides the list of meals available in the app.
-- filteredMealProvider: Provides the filtered list of meals based on the selected filters.
+- **filteredMealProvider**: Provides the filtered list of meals based on the selected filters.

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.